-Robert Kennedy's Palestinian assassin stabbed in prison
+Robert Kennedy's Palestinian Assassin stabbed in prison

-Sirhan Sirhan, who was imprisoned five decades ago after assassinating Senator and presidential candidate Robert Kennedy, was stabbed in a California prison on Friday afternoon.
+The department said that "the suspect in the attack has been identified, and has [been] placed in the prison's Administrative Segregation Unit, pending an investigation," the LA Times reported.

+Sirhan was convicted of fatally shooting Kennedy on June 5, 1968, and sentenced to death, but the sentence was changed to life in prison after the death penalty was banned in California.

-Robert Kennedy, the brother of former US president John F. Kennedy who was also assassinated, was shot 51 years ago by Sirhan, a Palestinian from Jerusalem, at a press conference in Los Angeles.
+Sirhan, shot Robert Kennedy, the brother of former president John F Kennedy who was also assassinated, at the Ambassador Hotel in Los Angeles immediately after he declared his victory in the California Democratic primary.

+The shooter has said he opened fire at the senator because he was infuriated of his support of Israel.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>